netsec-ethz/rains/docs/man/zpub.md

   number of assertions with different names per shard if sharding is performed.
 Because the number of assertions per name can vary, shards may have different sizes.
 * `--maxShardSize`: this option only has an effect when DoSharding is true.
-Assertions are added to a shard until its size would become larger than maxShardSize.
+Assertions are added to a shard until its size would become larger than maxShardSize bytes.
 Then the process is repeated with a new shard.
 * `--doPsharding` : If set to true, all assertions in the zonefile are grouped into pshards based on KeepExistingPshards, NofAssertionsPerPshard, Hashfamily, NofHashFunctions, BFOpMode, and